-A Bear Is Eating My Camera
+A Bear is Eating My Camera

-It was a brilliant Indian summer afternoon in Elk Lakes Provincial Park in Canada’s eastern British Columbia.
-Blue skies reigned over pale grey granite mountains while the mercury reached an unseasonable eighty degrees Fahrenheit.
-There were no deciduous trees in sight to offer any clue that it was, in fact, mid September yet the subtle hints of yellow, orange, and red hues in the meadow grasses and huckleberry bushes betrayed the undeniable and irresistible pull of autumn.
+It was a brilliant Indian summer afternoon at Elk Lakes Provincial Park in Canada’s eastern British Columbia.
+Blue skies reigned over pale grey granite mountains as the mercury reached an unseasonable eighty degrees Fahrenheit.
+There were no deciduous trees in sight to offer any clue that it was, in fact, mid-September yet the subtle hints of yellow, orange, and red hues in the meadow grasses and huckleberry bushes betrayed the undeniable and irresistible pull of autumn.
 Bull moose wading the far shores of the marsh ponds had long disposed of their antler velvet and a fresh dusting of snow from the last passing front adorned the serrated peaks of the Continental Divide, the conspicuous border with the province of Alberta.

 I decided to take an afternoon hike to a small alpine lake for sunset.
-It was likely to be an exercise in futility, if not merely good old fashioned exercise for its own sake, but I was in a particularly beautiful part of the Canadian Rockies on an otherwise glorious September afternoon so what the hell?
+It was likely to be an exercise in futility, if not merely good old-fashioned exercise for its own sake, but I was in a particularly beautiful part of the Canadian Rockies on an otherwise glorious September afternoon so what the hell?
 At worst, I’ll have had an invigorating walk through some incredibly scenic country and maybe even take a photograph or two.

 The trail rose from the valley floor, cutting a steep and rocky path through a fragrant forest of alpine firs, Engelmann spruce, and lodge pole pine.
-The hot sun and thin air conspired to make the hiking slow and burdensome but I was in no hurry.
-I would stop every so often to rest while small animals and birds would suddenly reveal themselves once I settled down and sat for a while: a few chipmunks, a pika, and one blue grouse that nearly came within an arm’s length of the rock on which I was sitting.
+The hot sun and thin air conspired to make the hiking slow and burdensome, but I was in no particular hurry.
+I would stop every so often to rest while small animals and birds would reveal themselves once I settled down and sat for a bit: a few chipmunks, a pika, and one blue grouse that nearly came within an arm’s length of the rock on which I was sitting.
 I attempted a few photos, glanced at the LCD display, shrugged, and started walking again.

 After a couple of hours, I stopped for yet another breather and an opportunity to heed the call of nature, once I found an acceptable powder room.
-I set my tripod firmly on the ground, with camera and lens attached, and ducked into a dense labyrinth of scrub birch and willows for some privacy, as if I really needed it.
-Almost immediately upon entering the thickets, I heard a loud crashing noise, breaking branches, and a grunting and growling that seemed to be getting closer in a hurry.
+I set my tripod firmly on the ground, with camera and lens attached, and ducked into a dense labyrinth of scrub birch and willows for some privacy, as if I needed it.
+Almost immediately upon entering the thickets, I heard a crashing noise, the breaking of branches, and a grunting and growling that seemed to be getting close in a hurry.
 I made a hastily arranged, undignified retreat back to the meadow and was closely followed by a visibly agitated black bear.
 I kept my distance and did my best to talk it down in soft, reassuring tones.

 Eeeeasy there big fella.
 You’re a good bear, aren’t you?
 We don’t want any trouble now, do we?